Astronaut training: Science experiments

-Scientific experimentation has historically been an important element of human spaceflight, and is the primary focus of the International Space Station.
-Training on how to successfully carry out these experiments is an important part of astronaut training, as it maximizes the scientific return of the mission.
-Once on-orbit, communication between astronauts and scientists on the ground can be limited, and time is strictly apportioned between different mission activities.
-It is vital that astronauts are familiar with their assigned experiments in order to complete them in a timely manner, with as little intervention from the ground as possible.
+Scientific experimentation are the primary focus of the International Space Station, and is a mandatory part of training.
+Once on-orbit, communication between astronauts and scientists on the ground can be limited, so astronauts must be familiar with their assigned experiments.

 For missions to the ISS, each astronaut is required to become proficient at one hundred or more experiments.
 During training, the scientists responsible for the experiments do not have direct contact with the astronauts who will be carrying them out.
 Instead, scientists instruct trainers who in turn prepare the astronauts for carrying out the experiment.
 Much of this training is done at the European Astronaut Center.

-For human experiments, the scientists describe their experiments to the astronauts who then choose whether to participate on board the ISS.
+For human experiments, scientists describe their experiments to astronauts who then choose whether to participate on board the ISS.
 For these experiments, the astronauts will be tested before, during, and after the mission to establish a baseline and determine when the astronaut returned to the baseline.

-A researcher using VR headset to investigate ideas for controlling rovers on a planet.

-Purpose of virtual-reality training

-Virtual reality training for astronauts intends to give the astronauts candidates an immersive training experience.
-Virtual reality has been explored as a technology to artificially expose astronauts to space conditions and procedures prior to going into space.
-Using virtual reality, astronauts can be trained and evaluated on performing an EVA (extravehicular activity) with all the necessary equipment and environmental features simulated.
-This modern technology also allows the scenario to be changed on the go, such as to test emergency protocols.
-The VR training systems can reduce the effects of the space motion sickness through a process of habituation.
-Preflight VR training can be a countermeasure for space motion sickness and disorientation due to the weightlessness of the microgravity environment.
-When the goal is to act as a practice tool, virtual reality is commonly explored in conjunction with robotics and additional hardware to increase the effect of immersion or the engagement of the trainee.